saeub/eidon/docs/best-practices.md

 # Best practices for eye-tracking experiments

+> 🚧 This page is under construction. 🚧

 This page lists some recommendations and hard constraints for eye-tracking experiments.
 Note that neither the list nor the explanations are meant to be exhaustive, and consulting the literature on specific topics is always recommended.

 | Parameter / Setting    | Explanation                                                                                                                                                                                                                                                                                                                                          | Reading                                                                                                                                                                                                                                                                                                                                                                                                                       |